What are Advanced Zone Settings?

 - DU is a factor used to adjust the run time to account for non-uniform distribution of irrigation water

-- DU is be measured by conducting a catch can audit
+- DU is be measured by conducting a catch cup or catch can audit

 If the E/DU is below 0.40, then time and effort should be spent identifying what needs to be done to assure the system is operating optimally.
 This may include recommendations for improving maintenance or to seek the services of a certified Water Manager to identify the factors that are causing such poor performance.
 When the uniformity is low, it is hard to justify the amount of additional water needed to minimize stressed areas and achieve an acceptable appearance.
 When additional minutes of run time become excessive, runoff potential increases, and it becomes more difficult to do proper maintenance if the sprinkler system is operating beyond its desired or designated water window